bsoyka/policy/privacy-policy.md

 - Usage, viewing, technical, and device data when you visit my sites or open emails I send, including your browser or device type, unique device identifier, and IP address

-### Information I collect from third parties

-I collect the following information from third parties:

-- Your full name and email address
-- Your usernames on third-party platforms

 ## Information I Do Not Collect